As a father, changing your working pattern could help you to fit in more time with your children. We provide the details...

-The Department for Business, Enterprise and Regulatory Reform (BERR) has a model form you can use as well a guidance on how the procedure works.
-There is no requirement to use the BERR's form, your employer might have their own form or you can put your request in a letter.
-If you do not use the BERR's form you have to make sure that all the detail you need is included, otherwise your employer doesn't have to follow the procedure.
+The Department for Business, Energy and Industrial Strategy has a model form you can use as well as guidance on how the procedure works.
+There is no requirement to use their form, your employer might have their own form or you can put your request in a letter.
+If you do not use their form you have to make sure that all the detail you need is included, otherwise your employer doesn't have to follow the procedure.

 What happens once my employer receives my request?

 Unless your employer agrees to your request straight away, they must meet with you within 28 days to discuss what you want.

 Your employer then has 14 days to write to you, agreeing to your request or turning it down.